dirkgroenen/mopidy-mopify/README.md

 - **Manage your Spotify Library (playlists, artists, albums, songs)**
 - Start music stations from artists, albums, tracks, playlists or your personal taste profile.
+- [Synchronize](https://github.com/dirkgroenen/mopidy-mopify/wiki/Services#sync) with other Mopify clients in your network

 At the moment, Mopify only works with [mopidy-spotify](https://github.com/mopidy/mopidy-spotify).
 This may change in